Proving you’re you when you can’t prove you’re you.

 If you can’t log in, you can’t delete

-In order to delete an account, you need to prove you are the rightful owner of that account.
+In order to delete an account, you need to prove you are the rightful owner.

-Think about it: if that weren’t the case, anyone could delete any account at any time.
-That just doesn’t make sense.
-Only the owner of an account can delete it.
+If that weren’t the case, anyone could delete any account at any time.
+Obviously, only the owner of an account should be able to delete it.

 How do you prove you’re the owner?
 By logging in.

-It’s that simple.
 If you can’t log in to the account, you can’t delete the account.
+You wouldn’t want it any other way.

-All instructions to delete an account begin with instructions to recover your access to the account.
-You do that by following the “Forgot my password” or “Can’t log in” or equivalent link on the service’s login page.
+To delete your account, you must first recover access to your account.
+You do that by following the “Forgot my password” or “Can’t log in” or equivalent link on the service’s log-in page.

 Follow the instructions to recover access to your account.
 Once you have access, you can delete the account if you still want to.

 Most of those instructions begin with a request that you provide your email address.
-If you can’t remember that, you have problems.
+If you can’t remember the email address with which you set up the account, or you’ve lost access to that email address, you have a problem.

 Email + password = identity

 Your email address combined with your password is, as far as the service is concerned, your identity.
-If you don’t know your email address, then you don’t know who you are — at least not in a way you can prove to the service in question.
+If you can’t access the email address you used to create the account, then you can’t prove who you are to the service in question.

 You’ve lost your identity.